Fer-Jg/TownyAdvanced-Spanish/Default-Config.yml.md

     town_plotbased_upkeep: 'false'
     # If set to true, the plot-based-upkeep system will be modified by the Town Levels' upkeep modifiers.
     town_plotbased_upkeep_affected_by_town_level_modifier: 'false'
+    # The server's daily charge on a town which has claimed more townblocks than it is allowed.
+    price_town_overclaimed_upkeep_penalty: '0.0'
+    # Uses total number of plots that the town is overclaimed by, to determine the price_town_overclaimed_upkeep_penalty cost.
+    # If set to true the penalty is calculated (# of plots overclaimed X price_town_overclaimed_upkeep_penalty).
+    price_town_overclaimed_upkeep_penalty_plotbased: 'false'
     # If enabled and you set a negative upkeep for the town
     # any funds the town gains via upkeep at a new day
     # will be shared out between the plot owners.